aroberge/reeborg/api_docs/hand_written/nobreak.md

-Prior to excution by Python, non-breaking spaces are converted into regular space characters to allow copy-pasting code samples from this documentation and have them viewed as valid Python code.
+Prior to execution by Python, non-breaking spaces are converted into regular space characters to allow copy-pasting code samples from this documentation and have them viewed as valid Python code.